 - The Kalamazoo College Information Services General Computing and Network Use Policies.

 - All policies and Terms of Service of the social media platform.

 In addition, because social media users are engaging in public relations work, all users of Kalamazoo College accounts must post content in a manner that is compliant with the Public Relations Society of America’s code of ethics.
 Content must be honest, accurate and complete.
 Users must avoid actions and circumstances that create a conflict between personal and professional interests, and promptly disclose any existing or potential conflict of interest.

-The College reserves the right to delete postings, or block users, that it deems to be slanderous, unlawful, obscene, hateful, soliciting, threatening, abusive, harassing or an infringement of another’s rights, including but not limited to intellectual property, privacy or publicity rights.
+The College reserves the right to delete postings or block users that it deems to be slanderous, unlawful, obscene, hateful, soliciting, threatening, abusive, harassing, off topic or an infringement of another’s rights, including but not limited to intellectual property, privacy or publicity rights.
 K also may remove from discussion threads any comments that are off topic or repetitive messages from a single source.

 Operating a Kalamazoo College Social Media Account

 - Review the social media account security settings to ensure they align with your communication goals for that particular social media platform, and adjust as needed (e.g. are you trying to create a private group or one that is open to all).